GerHarte/QPacman/README.md

 ### Q-learning Algotithm

-Next comes the algorithm that updates our Q-Table - From wikipedia
+Next comes the algorithm that updates our Q-Table.
+When an action is carried out, we update the reward element in our Q-Table based on this formula. (from Wikipedia)

 <img src = "https://wikimedia.org/api/rest_v1/media/math/render/svg/7a2a11876f4a2bef1198beb780a769cfa5c21af3">

-When an action is carried out, we update the reward element in our Q-Table
+`(value of taking action a in the previous step) = (value of taking action a in the previous step) + (expected incremental value in this step)`

+If `(expected incremental value in this step)` is positive, that means [action a in the previous state s] led to good things in the future, so it increases the value of [action a in the previous state s] and makes action a more likely to be picked next time we encounter state s.

 In the code, the update statement is
 ```javascript